relaxdiego/operator-charm-template/README.md

 ```
 export charm_name=changeme
-pyenv virtualenv 3.5.9 ${charm_name}-3.5.9
+pyenv virtualenv 3.7.7 ${charm_name}-3.7.7
-pyenv local ${charm_name}-3.5.9 3.5.9 3.6.10 3.7.7
+pyenv local ${charm_name}-3.7.7 3.7.7 3.6.10 3.5.9
 ```

-Your newly created virtualenv should now be activated if your prompt change to the following:
+Your newly created virtualenv should now be activated if your prompt changed to the following:

 ```